 Some babies may accidentally pocket food, or the food moves to a place in the mouth where the baby can’t quite get it back out.
 Other babies are purposeful in their pocketing — holding the food in the same spot every time because they don’t feel confident about safely swallowing.

-Just like over-stuffing, food pocketing is often totally normal in 6-12-month-old babies as they map and learn the boundaries and spaces of their mouth.
+Just like food stuffing, food pocketing is often normal in 6-12-month-old babies as they map and learn the boundaries and spaces of their mouth.
 Pocketing should happen less as your baby builds the “map” of their mouth and develops the tongue coordination and jaw strength to successfully chew and swallow foods.
 It’s very possible to see pocketing beyond 12 months, particularly with challenging-to-chew textures.

 Well, sort of.
 Any time food is held in the mouth for an extended period of time or the mouth is so full of food that it can’t be fully chewed, there is increased risk of choking.

 Over-stuffing the mouth may look more dangerous and scarier to a parent because you can see it.
-Pocketing can seem less dangerous possibly because it’s not as obvious and easy to miss.
+Pocketing can seem less dangerous, possibly because it’s not as obvious and easy to miss.
 However, food pocketing may be more concerning than over-stuffing.
-The longer the food sits in your baby’s mouth, the more likely your baby or child will have moved on to something else, potentially unsupervised and forget all about the food, which is a serious choking risk.
-Pocketing also carries a significant risk for tooth decay and cavities as food sits for an extended period of time against your child’s teeth.
+The longer the food sits in baby’s mouth, the more likely your baby or child will have moved on to something else, potentially unsupervised, and forget all about the food, which is a serious choking risk.
+Pocketing also carries a significant risk for tooth decay and cavities as food sits for an extended time against your child’s teeth.

-If your baby or toddler is frequently pocketing food and storing it in their cheeks like a chipmunk, you will need to address this in the moment to get the food out of their mouth and help them break the habit over time.
+If your baby or toddler frequently pockets food and stores it in their cheeks, you will need to address this in the moment to get the food out of their mouth and help them break the habit over time.

-- Coach your baby.
-If demonstrating swallowing doesn’t work, tell your baby, “You can spit that out,” and show how it’s done in an exaggerated manner.
+Coach your baby.
+If demonstrating swallowing doesn’t work, tell your baby, “You can spit that out,” and exaggeratedly show how it’s done.
 Spit out a small bit of food with your tongue while holding your hand in front of your baby’s mouth to catch the food.

 It may be time to seek support if:

-- You are regularly finding food in your baby or toddler’s mouth half an hour or more after meals.
+You regularly find food in your baby or toddler’s mouth half an hour or more after meals.

-- You have tried the strategies above for a month or so and are seeing no progress.
+You have tried the strategies above for a month or so and see no progress.

 Discuss options with your pediatrician.
-You can find support with an occupational therapist or speech therapist who has expertise in pediatric feeding, eating, and swallowing.
+You can find support from an occupational therapist or speech therapist with expertise in pediatric feeding, eating, and swallowing.

 Kary Rappaport, OTR/L, MS, SCFES, IBCLC